tillnagel/unfolding/tutorials/markers-data-geojson.md

 ## Features and Markers

+A `Feature` ([API](http://tillnagel.github.com/unfolding/javadoc/index.html?de/fhpotsdam/unfolding/data/package-summary.html)) contains the geographic data such as a single location for a point, or multiple locations for lines or polygons, and optionally some data properties.
+A `Marker` ([API](http://tillnagel.github.com/unfolding/javadoc/index.html?de/fhpotsdam/unfolding/marker/package-summary.html)) is the visual representations of a feature on a map.

 In the examples above, we create default markers automatically from the loaded geo data.

 	List<Feature> features = GeoDataReader.loadData(this, dataFile);